MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-configure-site-settings.md

 1. Ensure all boolean values (`True`, `true`) are spelled correctly.

 > [!IMPORTANT]
-> Incorrect site setting names or values will prevent MCP Server from functioning properly.
+> Incorrect site setting names or values will prevent the MCP server from functioning properly.
 Double-check all entries before proceeding.

 ## Next steps